fidgetaryan445/Bandit/README.md

 ## Bandit Level 11
 The password is encoded in base64 inside data.txt.

-So we will use `base64 data.txt -d`.
+So we will use `base64 data.txt -d`

 Password : 6zPeziLdR2RKNdNYFNb6nVCKzphlXHBM